Cockenzie in the late 1990s with Ian McMillan, a former manager at Weatherhead & Sons, on the left.

 Efforts to establish a Shadow factory elsewhere in Scotland to produce Aero engine Valve Spring wire came to naught and the Spring wires were produced at Musselburgh instead.
 The list of products was long.
-Bruntons manufactured aircraft wires, bomb slings, aero cable fittings, whip aerials, ropes for all purposes including the steel cables for barrage balloons and anti-submarine nets and the fine wires for the PIAT anti-tank gun.
+Bruntons manufactured aircraft control wires, bomb slings, aero cable fittings, whip aerials, ropes for all purposes (including the steel cables for barrage balloons), anti-submarine nets and the fine wires for the PIAT anti-tank gun.

 As you can see below, the workforce provided the men needed to form a Home Guard unit and the workers in the canteen could listen to the likes of Noel Coward and a variety of ENSA performers during their short periods of free time.

 [I’m grateful to Alastair Adam whose book ‘Bruntons 1876-1962’ formed the basis of this section on Bruntons].